Yuan134/Yuan-Chan/README.md

 # SELF GUIDED DATA STRUCTURES & ALGORITHMS CODING PROJECTS IN PYTHON

 Unguided projects for data structures and algorithms using Python coding.
-Refer to attached analysis reports for a summary of results and insights.
+Refer to attached README and Analysis Reports for a summary of results and insights.

 ### 1. Lab1
-Python module to convert Prefix notation into Postfix notation using a Stack data structure
+Python module to convert Prefix notation into Postfix notation using a Stack ADT using singly linked list implementation

 ### 2. Lab2
 Python module to convert Prefix notation into Postfix notation using: a) Direct recursive approach b) Binary tree based recursive approach